khudgins/documentation/console/compute/servers.rst

 ~~~~~~~~~~~~~~~~~~~~

 Shell (Linux) and remote (Windows) access refers to creating user accounts on running
 servers.
-Each user in enStratus is assigned a user code of the form p123.
+Each user in Enstratius is assigned a user code of the form p123.
 When remote
 access is granted on a Linux server, a home user account is created on that server and the
-public SSH credentials defined in the enStratus user profile are set for the user.
+public SSH credentials defined in the Enstratius user profile are set for the user.
 On
 Windows, a home account is created and the user can access the running server using the
-RDP password set in the enStratus profile.
+RDP password set in the Enstratius profile.

 .. note:: Before granting shell/remote access to a server, the user must define their
   public SSH key and/or RDP password in their user profile.
 If the credentials change, the